 If you have a business that advertises in different cities, states, regions, and countries, each location could have different trends and timelines, depending on the severity of the lockdown and when it occurs there.
 Marketers should be pulling location reports at least weekly at this point to make sure that they are optimizing budget to different locations and staying on top of trends.
 Decision-makers in businesses need to be flexible and able to quickly adapt, make decisions, and shift budget and priorities as consumer confidence changes.

-When the lockdown eases and purchase behavior starts to increase again, businesses and marketers should be prepared for a surge in conversions and search volume.
+When the stay-at-home orders ease and purchase behavior starts to increase again, businesses and marketers should be prepared for a surge in conversions and search volume.
 After staying at home, people may be eager to travel and attend events.
 Consider having an extra budget saved for that time.